wandjinaitao-droid/ai-sanity-protocol-for-peace/COROLLARY_C_The_Rats_and_Stats_Cycle.md

 *"I am confident we can arrest Elbow before he can assemble a whole body to flee the country."*

-The X-rays of each missing limb are displayed stitched together on a Wanted Poster which reads: **"$1 MILLION E-DOLLARS REWARD IF YOU KNOW WHERE ELBOW IS."**
+The X-rays of each missing limb are displayed stitched together on a Wanted Poster which reads: **"$1 MILLION E-DOLLARS REWARD IF YOU KNOW WHERE YOUR ELBOW IS."**

 The speech is translated into Elbow’s tongue by a sign language expert using prosthetic limbs.